altunixon/wips/lns/altina_ln/ASP-52-.md

 “Wa?!
 I,isn’t it sister!”

-Regis rushed out of the tent.
+Regis rushed out of the tent.<br/>

-Altina and Clarisse looked at each other.
+Altina and Clarisse looked at each other.<br/>

 “Sister…?
 Regis’...?”

 “He mentioned before that his sister married a blacksmith in Rouen...”

-Outside the tent, a woman was surrounded by four heavy infantry.
+Outside the tent, a woman was surrounded by four heavy infantry.<br/>

-However, the woman was not afraid at all.
+However, the woman was not afraid at all.<br/>

 She wore a headband on top of her black hair and wore beautiful hand-sewn clothes.
 If there anything similar to Regis, it would be her hair colour and the ears.
-Among the neighbours, they were said to be ‘siblings that looked as different as a tigress and a turtle’.
+Among the neighbours, they were said to be ‘siblings that looked as different as a tigress and a turtle’.<br/>

-The ex-tigress was now the wife of a blacksmith and was full of smile while waving her hands.
+The ex-tigress was now the wife of a blacksmith and was full of smile while waving her hands.<br/>

 “Well, Regis-chan!
 You really are here, that surprised me!”

-Facing this smile, it felt like the fatigue from the journey of fifteen days suddenly crushed down on his shoulders.
+Facing this smile, it felt like the fatigue from the journey of fifteen days suddenly crushed down on his shoulders.<br/>

 “Ha....
 That, If that wasn’t the case, would it be bad, sister?”